TejasriThalloju/tejasrithalloju/README.md

 - 👋 Hi, I’m @TejasriThalloju
-- 👀 I’m interested in Developing Applications
+- 👀 I’m interested in Developing Applications,cloud Computing and automation..
-- 🌱 I’m currently learning  Asp.net Core,Angular15
+- 🌱 I’m currently working As DevopsEngineer
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me : you can ping me via watsapp or phone call
 - 😄 Pronouns: she/her